FrontEndFoxes/curriculum/workshop/minis/mini7.md

 > You should see all your cards "flipping" over as you click on them.
 Notice that the CSS we added earlier is changing the styles as the class changes dynamically.

-Lets make sure users can only open 2 cards at once.
+Let's make sure users can only open 2 cards at once.
 We will need to keep track of which and how many cards are open on the board.

-Lets go to the store to add a new value.
-One for keeping track of which cards are open: `cardsFlipped`.
+Lets go to the Vuex store in `/store/index.js` to add a new value to keep track of which cards are open: `cardsFlipped`.
 Another to see how many cards are open: `numCardsFlipped`.
+Add these values into the `state`:

 ```js
 cardsFlipped: [],
 numCardsFlipped: 0,
 ```

-Now, we need a way to set the number of cards flipped; add new flipped cards; clear cards flipped that are flipped for new Games.
+Now, we need a way to set the number of cards flipped; add new flipped cards, and clear cards that are flipped to start a new game.

-Add some new mutations:
+Add some new mutations to that part of your Vuex store in `/store/index.js` (add commas after mutations if needed):

 ```js
 CLEAR_CARDSFLIPPED(state, payload) {